lngnmn2/planC/docs/big-picture.md

 Notice that 99.6% of the &ldquo;world experts&rdquo; on HN never heard about these books, and `/g/` can barely read.
 This means that one could be way ahead of the crowd, if one chooses to follow &ldquo;the right path&rdquo; (of *Brian Harvey* and very few other great teachers).

 There are, of course, a few more *classic books*.

+Okay, there is a message (a tiny set of infallible principles) from the ancient traditions:

+One has to program in a pure subset of a mostly functional language, using layers of embedded DLS, which manipulate immutable values defined by ADTs and small (narrow) Abstract Interfaces, including Monadic ones.

+There is the message from an aging kung-fu master:

+The ability to properly capture and express a set of relevant concepts from your problem domain as an one-to-one correspondence to a set of high-level abstractions in a pure functional language like Haskell (being defined in a loosely-coupled corresponding modules) allows one to have an executable mathematical model &ldquo;for free&rdquo; (as a by-product of Haskell technically being an executable system of pure logic).

+This is how *mathematics itself* has been developed over a millennia &#x2013; by properly capturing and generalizing (abstracting) into mathematical abstractions, developing (extending) appropriate DSLs (notations) as needed.

+The simple but fundamental data types (of a particular shape) are good-enough for everything (Clojure and Scala3 proved this postulate by example, with SML and Common Lisp before that).

+If one really needs all that machine-level crap one can always rewrite *an already working system* into a crappy imperative &ldquo;implementation language&rdquo; of choice.

+One more time: the classic languages like SML and the programming style they encourage are actually the best possible ones, and everything modern is a digression from that math-inspired ideal.

+Haskell, miraculously, is still math.
+Just throw away everything amateur and study and write your extensions (to a language) using the standard library, the way it has been done in it.

+One will have a factor of 10 less code (has been shown experimentally in the case of Haskell), dramatically reduced complexity (by reducing everything into a familiar and well-understood math), and less time (money) spent &#x2013; it will basically work once it compiles.

+Sounds unreal?
+This is what a proper philosophy actually does to you.